merishabhgupta/spacex-launch-history/README.md

 To deploy and run app on Heroku platform, express is used to provide the server for production environment.

 ## Local Setup

 For setting up the application in local environment, clone the repository `git clone https://github.com/merishabhgupta/spacex-launch-history.git` and run `npm install` in the project root directory to install the npm dependencies.

-Change the "start": "node server.js" in scripts part of the package.json file to "start": "ng serve" Follow the below mentioned details for running/ developing/ testing the application.
+Follow the below mentioned details for running/ developing/ testing the application.

+## Running with SSR

+Run `npm run build:ssr` for building the application.
+Then run `npm run serve:ssr` to run the application.
+Navigate to `http://localhost:4000/`

 ## Development server